 Program of Study

 This certificate is offered to those individuals who have earned a master's degree in nursing and seek further preparation to become a Women's Health/Gender Related Nurse Practitioner (WH/GRNP).
-The program consists of 37 credits and can generally be completed in two years of part-time study.
+The program consists of 37 credits and can be completed in aproximately one and a half years of part-time study.
 Transcripts will be reviewed and course work will be determined on an individual basis.

-All post-master's students in nurse practitioner tracks must transfer in three credits (quarter or semester) of master’s-level advanced pathophysiology (or advanced physiology), and advanced pharmacology.
+All post-master's students in nurse practitioner tracks have the option to transfer in three credits (quarter or semester) of master’s-level advanced pathophysiology (or advanced physiology), and advanced pharmacology.
 If these courses are not transferred in they must be taken at Drexel prior to the first clinical course.
 Students should check with the program coordinator for the exact schedule.

 What you'll learn